pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 Should be set to a valid hex code RRGGBB not all are required eg. FF00 will render as green

 Track Colour - The colour of the in progress track
-Elevation Colour - The colour of the scale/numbers on the elevation page
+Default Route Colour - The default colour of newly loaded routes Elevation Colour - The colour of the scale/numbers on the elevation page
 User Colour - The colour of the user triangle (current user position)
 Normal Mode Colour - The colour of scale/numbers on the track/routes page